 Not all articles are available in databases that UCLA subscribes to.
-The Los Angeles Public Library (LAPL) has a number of databases available to anyone with an LAPL library card.
-You can get an ECARD online-no need to go to a library-but this will only be good for a short time.
-It is better to get the regular card from the library.
-The closest LAPL branch is in Westwood at 1246 Glendon Avenue
+The Los Angeles Public Library (LAPL) has over 250 databases available to anyone with an LAPL library card.
+You can get an ECARD online-no need to go to a library.

 These are general databases that are useful for lower-division research papers.
 They contain articles in scholarly journals, newspapers, and popular publications.
 If you want to look for others, go to this page to browse databases by subject.
 Click through to your discipline (political science, sociology, history, etc.).
 Here you will find a selection of the most useful databases for each discipline listed.